Guts/isogeo-scanfme-utils/README.md

 ## Features

+* make a report about the Isogeo Worker (Scan FME) installations
 * get scanned datasets by an Isogeo workgroup
 * get installed workers by an Isogeo Workgroup
 * export reports in CSV